honggzb/Study-General/Javascript+JQuery+Typescript/tips/tips-typescript.md

-## 1. remove item from array using spread
+## 1. remove item from array using filter
 ## 2. move item to end of array using spread

 ```ts